-We believe that effective careers guidance contributes to raising aspirations, improving motivation, and overcoming barriers to success.
-Kelvin Hall is committed to delivering high quality CEIAG which empowers pupils to make informed career decisions.
-Our goal is to equip our pupils with the necessary skills to adapt to an ever changing economic climate, inspiring them to become life-long career learners.
+We believe that effective career guidance contributes to raising aspirations, improving motivation, and overcoming barriers to success.
+Kelvin Hall is committed to delivering high-quality CEIAG (Careers Education, Information, Advice and Guidance) which empowers pupils to make informed career decisions.
+Our goal is to equip our pupils with the necessary skills to adapt to an ever-changing economic climate, inspiring them to become life-long career learners.
 This is achieved through a comprehensive programme of activities that spans Year 7 through Year 11, and beyond, and is based on the nationally recognised Gatsby Benchmarks.

 Parents, pupils and staff can keep up to date with the latest events in our careers programme by checking out our Twitter page @KelvinCareers.